748 Naval Air Squadron: No. 10 Naval Operational Training Unit (1943–1946)

 In early 1943, 748 Naval Air Squadron became No. 10 Operational Training Unit, adding Supermarine Seafire aircraft, a navalised version of the Supermarine Spitfire specifically adapted for operation from aircraft carriers, to its inventory.
 On 4 February 1944, it left RNAS St Merryn and moved to RNAS Henstridge (HMS Dipper), situated approxiamately 6 mi east of Sherborne in the South Somerset district, near the border with Dorset, here it also received Supermarine Spitfire Vb, Miles Martinet, a target tug aircraft and Stinson Reliant, an American liaison and training monoplane.
 However, within five weeks of arriving, the squadron was on the move again, reloacting to RNAS Yeovilton (HMS Heron), sited a few miles north of Yeovil, in Somerset, on 9 March 1944.

 Six months later and 748 Naval Air Squadron relocated again.
 On 1 September 1944 the squadron was transferred to RNAS Dale (HMS Goldcrest), a Fleet Air Arm airbase located 6.5 mi west of Milford Haven, Pembrokeshire, Wales.
 By this time the squadron was equipped with Vought Corsair, an American fighter aircraft, North American Harvard, an American single-engined advanced trainer aircraft, Fairey Firefly, a carrier-borne fighter and anti-submarine aircraft, Grumman Hellcat, an American carrier-based fighter aircraft, Supermarine Seafire and Grumman Wildcat another American carrier-based fighter aircraft.
 The squadron remained at RNAS Dale for almost one year before returning to RNAS St Merryn on the 14 August 1945.

 748 Naval Air Squadron remained there for a further six months, disbanding on the 11 February 1946.

-Aircraft operated
+Aircraft flown

 The squadron was equipped with numerous types and marks of aircraft operated by the Fleet Air Arm including: